-Mussar is wisdom that has come down to us from Jewish teachers that is as applicable to our lives today as it was in ancient times.
-Mussar encourages us to reflect on our thoughts and actions, and guides us in how we can grow spiritually, morally and ethically.
+Mussar is wisdom that has come down to us from Jewish teachers and is as applicable to our lives today as it was in ancient times.
+Mussar encourages us to reflect on our thoughts and actions, and guides us in how we can grow spiritually, morally, and ethically.
 These teachings help us to overcome inner obstacles that interfere with our becoming the best we can be.
 We accomplish this by studying and practicing Jewish ideals (middot in Hebrew) and continually striving to improve.
+Jewish values for children

-This is a program that introduces young children formally to these ideas and practices and uses Mussar teachings to guide them as they learn and grow.
+Mussar for Children formally introduces children to these ideas and practices using Mussar teachings to guide them as they learn and grow.

 Most importantly, we need to practice the Jewish values that are taught so beautifully in Mussar texts, so that children will learn to incorporate them into their own lives.
 Do you wonder when to begin teaching these values to your children?
 How young is too young?
 The answer is, they are never too young!

-We begin, often without realizing it, the moment our children are born!
-The first value, (middah in Hebrew) that they begin to learn immediately after birth is trust (bitachon in Hebrew).
-When they are hungry, uncomfortable or afraid, they learn to trust that a loving caregiver will be there to meet their needs!
+We begin teaching, often without realizing it, the moment our children are born!
+The first value, (middah in Hebrew) that they learn after birth is trust (bitachon in Hebrew).
+When they are hungry, uncomfortable, or afraid, they learn to trust that a loving caregiver will meet their needs.
+Jewish values for children

 Children learn other values as they grow, but we don’t want to leave their education to chance.
-This is why a Middah of the Month Program for early childhood was created and is now available to early childhood educators.
-This program integrates a new Jewish value each month into your classroom using school activities, family activities, stories, directed discussions and more!
-This curriculum is written to be easily incorporated into individual school programs, pairing middot intentionally with Jewish holidays and festivals.
-This program has been classroom tested at Temple Adat Elohim Early Childhood Center in Thousand Oaks, California from 2010 and continues to joyfully touch hundreds of children each year!
+This is why the Mussar for Children: Jewish Values for Everyday Living curriculum was created and is now available.
+This program integrates a Jewish value into the classroom using school activities, family activities, stories, directed discussions, and more.
+The curriculum is written to be easily incorporated into individual school programs, pairing middot with Jewish holidays and festivals.
+This program has been classroom tested at Temple Adat Elohim in Thousand Oaks, California since 2010 and was recently piloted in six schools across the nation.
+Enthusiastic reviews have caused the spread of this curriculum to new schools and temples.
+As a result Mussar for Children: Jewish Values for Everyday Living continues to joyfully touch thousands of children from around the country every year.
+Jewish values for children

 All materials and content are copyrighted.